 Shahrukh Khan's Maldives Diaries: His Kids Aryan, AbRam & Suhana Chill Like A Boss!

 For those who have been wondering what Shahrukh Khan is up to these days, here's some update.
-The superstar recently took out some time off from his busy schedule to spend some quality time with his family and whisked them off to Maldives.
+The superstar recently took out some time off from his busy schedule to spend quality time with his family and whisked them off to Maldives.

 Meanwhile, Shahrukh's wife Gauri Khan took to her Instagram page to share her favourite memory and we must say, it's too cute to handle.